Softcatala/whisper-ctranslate2/README.md

 # Installation

-Just type:
+To install the latest stable version, just type:

     pip install -U whisper-ctranslate2

-Alternatively, the following command will pull and install the latest commit from this repository, along with its Python dependencies:
+Alternatively, if you are interested the latest development (non-stable) version from this repository, just tpe:

     pip install git+https://github.com/jordimas/whisper-ctranslate2.git

 # Usage

-Same command line that OpenAI whisper.
+Same command line that OpenAI Whisper.

 To transcribe: